The adic tame site: Background on adic spaces

 the latter ring being the completion of $A(\frac{f_1,\ldots,f_n}{g})$.
 In particular,

-Furthermore, there is a subpresheaf~$\cO_X^+$ of~$\cO_X$ with
+Furthermore, there is a subpresheaf~$\cO_{\cX}^+$ of~$\cO_{\cX}$ with

-We say that a Huber pair $(A,A^+)$ is \emph{sheafy} if the corresponding presheaf~$\cO_X$ on $X = \Spa(A,A^+)$ is a sheaf.
-In this case we speak of the \emph{structure sheaf}~$\cO_X$.
-If~$\cO_X$ is sheaf,~$\cO_X^+$ is a sheaf, as well.
-The Huber pair $(A,A^+)$ is known to be sheafy in the following cases: \begin{enumerate} \item $\hat{A}$ has a noetherian ring of definition over which~$\hat{A}$ is finitely generated. \item $A$ is a strongly noetherian Tate ring. \item The topology of~$\hat{A}$ is discrete. \end{enumerate} Throughout this article we will only consider Huber pairs satisfying one of the above conditions.
+We say that a Huber pair $(A,A^+)$ is \emph{sheafy} if the corresponding presheaf~$\cO_{\cX}$ on $\cX = \Spa(A,A^+)$ is a sheaf.
+In this case we speak of the \emph{structure sheaf}~$\cO_{\cX}$.
+If~$\cO_{\cX}$ is a sheaf,~$\cO_{\cX}^+$ is a sheaf, as well.
+The Huber pair $(A,A^+)$ is known to be sheafy in the following cases: \begin{enumerate} \item $\hat{A}$ has a noetherian ring of definition over which~$\hat{A}$ is finitely generated. \item $A$ is a strongly noetherian Tate ring. \item The topology of~$A$ is discrete. \end{enumerate} The main problem is caused by completion being not exact in general.
+In cases~(1) and~(2) the sheaf property is a non-trivial result that has been shown in \cite{Hu94}, Theorem~2.2.
+Case~(1) relies on the observation that for a noetherian adic ring~$A$, every homomorphism of finite~$A$-modules is strict and case~(2) reduces to Tate's acyclicity theorem.
+In case~(3), however, due to the topology being discrete, there are no issues with completion.
+In fact, the structure sheaf~$\cO_{\cX}$ can be identified with the pullback of the structure sheaf~$\cO_{\Spec A}$ on $\Spec A$ along the natural morphism